myelintek/documentation/user/webapp.rst

 #) Fill in the settings.

     .. note::

         The settings vary with the selected template.

-        For example, the *YOLOv5 Inference* template has settings for the WebApp name, flavor, bind port, and WebApp protocol.
+        For example, the *YOLOv5 Inference* template has settings for the WebApp name, flavor, bind port, WebApp protocol, and model.
+        *YOLOv5 Inference* requires a model containing a weights file named *yolov5.pt* in the model's root directory.

         .. image:: /_static/imgs/user/webapp/add_webapp_1.png
             :width: 480